thex3family/thex3family-website/public/content/unlock-your-potential/principles/perspective-changes-rewards/index.md

 ## How to Adjust Your Rewards Based on Perspective

-Here are some practical strategies to ensure your rewards evolve with you:
+Here are some practical ways to apply this principle:

 ### 1. Understand Yourself